jamesplease/redux-resource/docs/extras/reset-plugin.md

 # Reset Plugin

 The reset plugin allows you to remove all of the data in the state, effectively "resetting" it.
-If you pass a `label`, then _just_ that label will be reset.
+If you pass a `list`, then _just_ that list will be reset.

 ### Usage